cfalta/adsec/exercises/7-ACL.md

 #### Questions

-- Mark the user "taskservice" as owned.
-Find an attack path that will allows us to take control of the domain controller using the user taskservice.
 - We got control over taskservice through kerberoasting but Bloodhound also shows you a different attack path.
 Which other user can manipulate the user taskservice? `Hint:` we got control over that user in the NTLM exercise
-- **Bonus Question:** find a way to exploit the attack path you just found and try to execute it in the lab environment.
+- Find a way to exploit the attack path you just found and try to execute it in the lab environment.

 ### Part 2 - GPO Exercise